digitaltwinconsortium/dtc-glossary/glossary.md

 ## Virtual-to-real synchronization

-> Virtual-to-real synchronization (aka interventional synchronization) is [synchronization](#synchronization) that intervenes in the real world to make it more-closes match a digital model of a desired state.
+> Virtual-to-real synchronization (aka interventional synchronization) is [synchronization](#synchronization) that intervenes in the real world to make it more-closes match a [stored representation](#stored-representation) of a desired state.

 In other words, it is the process of mirroring the virtual representation into the real world, through some intervention in the real world.